European Space Agency Names Five New Astronauts - UrduPoint

 The agency chose France's Sophie Adenot, Spain's Pablo Alvarez Fernandez, Britain's Rosemary Coogan, Belgium's Raphael Liegeois and Switzerland's Marco Sieber out of more than 22,500 applicants.

-At a ministerial council in Paris, the ESA also announced the first astronaut recruit with a physical ability, Britain's John McFall, who will join a separate "parastronaut" programme.
+At a ministerial council in Paris, the ESA also announced the first astronaut recruit with a physical disability, Britain's John McFall, who will join a separate "parastronaut" programme.

 Adenot, 40, is an air helicopter test pilot with around 3,000 hours of flying experience.